tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 # The Invites

-Here's the quick and dirty on how TI invites were determined this year.
 Remember the *Dota Pro Circuit/DPC*?
 It's back.
 In league form.

-Six regions.
-Each region has an upper division and lower division league with eight teams each.
-For six weeks, teams duke it out in a round-robin and whoever's at the top gets to either go to the major or move to upper division.
-You get DPC points for doing well in your league or doing well at the major.
-Major ends and the next 'season' of regional leagues begin.
-Rinse and repeat.
-Top 12 teams in the DPC point rankings get directly invited to TI.
-Additionally, one  team from each region can qualify afterwards for a total of 18 teams at TI.
+Now there are plenty of resources explaining the details of the system, so I'm not gonna get into it.
+All you really need to know is each team had four opportunities to earn DPC points this year: Their regional league season 1 *(Jan-Mar 2021)*, the Singapore Major *(Apr 2021)*, their regional league season 2 *(Apr-May 2021)*, and the Kyiv AniMajor *(May 2021

-In Valve's original pitch, there were supposed to be three seasons and three majors.
-However, this year had to be abridged for COVID reasons.
-As a result, each team had four opportunities to earn DPC points: Their regional league season 1 *(Jan-Mar 2021)*, the Singapore Major *(Apr 2021)*, their regional league season 2 *(Apr-May 2021)*, and the Kyiv AniMajor *(May 2021)*.
+The top 12 teams with the most DPC points were directly invited to TI10.
+These are their stories.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti9teams/eg.png" alt="Banner"></p>